wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

   ![Average error rate](../assets/img/insights/overview-page-error-rate.png){.cInlineImage-half}

-  This widget displays the average error rate (error count/total request count) in your selected environment for the selected time interval.
-You can use this widget as an indicator to know the health of the system.
-If the error rate is high, you can investigate further by clicking the arrow on the bottom right of the widget and open the [**Errors Page**](#errors).
+  This widget displays the average error rate (i.e., error count/total request count) of the selected environment for a given time interval.
+You can use this widget as an indicator to understand the health of the system.
+If the error rate is high, you can investigate further by clicking the arrow on the bottom right of the widget and opening the [**Errors Page**](#errors).

 - **95th Percentile Latency**

   ![95th percentile latency](../assets/img/insights/overview-page-latency.png){.cInlineImage-half}

-  This widget displays the 95th percentile of all API latencies in your selected environment for the selected time interval.
-You can use this widget to know whether the whole system operates under given SLAs.
-This metric gives the first indication of slow APIs.
+  This widget displays the 95th percentile of all API latencies in your selected environment for the given time interval.
+You can use this widget to know whether the complete system operates under given SLAs.
+This metric provides the first indication of slow APIs.
 To investigate further, you can click the arrow on the bottom right of the widget to open the [**Latency Page**](#latency) where you can further analyze the latency.

 - **API Request Summary**